VasekPurchart/Doctrine-Date-Time-Immutable-Types/readme.md

 $entityManager->flush();
 ```

-You can prevent this behaviour by returning a new instance (cloning) or using [`DateTimeImmutable`](http://php.net/manual/en/class.datetimeimmutable.php) (which returns a new instance when modified). `DateTimeImmutable` is available since PHP 5.5, but Doctrine has not adopted it yet, because it would introduce a [BC break](https://github.com/doctrine/dbal/issues/1882).
-Maybe it will be supported in Doctrine 3.0, but until then you might want to use this package.
+You can prevent this behaviour by returning a new instance (cloning) or using [`DateTimeImmutable`](http://php.net/manual/en/class.datetimeimmutable.php) (which returns a new instance when modified).

 Installation
 ------------

-> If you are using Symfony, you can use [`vasek-purchart/doctrine-date-time-immutable-types-bundle`](https://github.com/VasekPurchart/Doctrine-Date-Time-Immutable-Types-Bundle), which will take care of the integration.
+> If you are using Symfony, you can use [`vasek-purchart/doctrine-date-time-immutable-types-bundle`](https://github.com/VasekPurchart/Doctrine-Date-Time-Immutable-Types-Bundle/tree/1.0), which will take care of the integration.

 Install package [`vasek-purchart/doctrine-date-time-immutable-types`](https://packagist.org/packages/vasek-purchart/doctrine-date-time-immutable-types) with [Composer](https://getcomposer.org/):